Northern Vietnam Vermicelli Noodles with Grilled Pork Meatballs (Bun Cha Hanoi)

 3. Swish everything around in the sauce/broth.

-4. Enjoy with a grilled pork patty and some pickled vegetables.
+4. Enjoy with a grilled pork patty and some pickled vegetables and repeat for each bite.

 Northern Vietnam Vermicelli Noodles with Grilled Pork Meatballs (Bún Chả Hanoi)